 Saint Francis is taking the following steps to protect the health of our patients, visitors, providers and colleagues:

-- NO visitors are permitted at Saint Francis Medical Center.
+- Except as specified below, NO visitors are permitted at Saint Francis Medical Center.

-- OB, NICU and pediatric patients may have ONE visitor.
-Visitors must enter and be screened at Entrance 4 between 5:30 am and 10 pm.
+- OB and pediatric patients may have ONE visitor.
+Visitors must enter and be screened at Entrance 4 between 5:30 am and 7 pm.
 Visitors must stay in the room.
-If the visitor leaves the Medical Center, no reentry will be permitted.
+If the visitor leaves the Medical Center, no re-entry will be permitted.

-- No visitor under the age of 12 will be permitted.
+- No visitor under the age of 18 will be permitted.
 We recommend that anyone over the age of 55 not visit Saint Francis Medical Center.
-View Saint Francis COVID-19 Visitor & Entrance Restrictions (PDF)

 - All visitors will be screened upon each entry into the Medical Center.